A Sheaf-Theoretic Construction of Shape Space: A Homotopy Sheaf on Shape Space

 As mentioned in the introduction, we want to build a shape space using a sheaf-theoretic construction on the poset of constructible sets $\CS(\R^d)$.
 Naively one would like to prove that the association

 is a sheaf, but there are two main obstacles.

 The first obstacle is that a topology on $\CS(\R^d)$ needs to be specified.
 Although sheaves on posets are well-defined via the Alexandrov topology---see \cite{curry-thesis} for a modern treatment---the poset under consideration is infinite and using the Alexandrov topology here would imply that a shape can be determined via a cover by its points; this is clearly impossible as there is not enough of an interface between points to determine homology.
-The second obstacle is fatal for a naive sheaf-theoretic approach: the pre-sheaf $U\mapsto H^i(U)$ is not a sheaf for $i\geq 1$.
-Indeed, the connecting homomorphism in the Mayer-Vietoris long-exact sequence quantifies precisely the failure of the sheaf axiom.
-Both of these obstacles are addressed via tools from ``higher'' sheaf theory: Grothendieck topologies and homotopy sheaves.
-We recall this machinery now.
+This first obstacle is neatly handled by restricting the types of covers we're willing to consider---finite closed covers, to be precise---and is formalized using Grothendieck topologies and sites (Definition \ref{defn:site}).
+However, the second obstacle is far more subtle and requires a departure from the usual sheaf axiom of Definition \ref{defn:sheaf}.
+To see why, we show that a candidate ``local-to-global'' principle for the Euler characteristic transform is simply the inclusion-exclusion principle (Theorem \ref{thm:decat}).
+This in turn motivates the need for a sheaf axiom that considers higher-order intersections, which we call the \emph{homotopy} sheaf axiom or \v{C}ech descent (Definition \ref{def:homotopysheaf}).
+This then implies our main gluing result for the PHT (Theorem \ref{thm:main-hpty-sheaf}).